furycurry/lidc-3d-nodule-benchmark/docs/gradient_analysis.md

 ### 5.1 For This Project
 The null result is not a failure of experimental design or a Type II error due to insufficient seeds.
 It is a **mechanistically expected outcome** given the measured gradient share.
 This elevates the project's conclusion from:

-> "No significant difference was found between boundary-loss weighting strategies."
+&gt; "No significant difference was found between boundary-loss weighting strategies."

 to:

-> "Boundary loss showed no effect **because it was gradient-starved by design** at the tested weight ceiling ($\lambda_{max} = 0.05$), not because the gating timing was wrong."
+&gt; "Boundary loss showed no effect **because it was gradient-starved by design** at the tested weight ceiling ($\lambda_{max} = 0.05$), not because the gating timing was wrong."

 The latter is a stronger, more scientifically complete finding for a report's Discussion or Limitations section.

+**Converging evidence:** The gradient-starvation diagnosis makes three testable predictions:
+1. The null result should replicate on held-out data (one-look test set) — **confirmed**: all pairwise test-set comparisons non-significant (all p &gt; 0.17).
+2. The null result should persist under corrected, non-truncated SDFs — **confirmed**: 10 retraining runs, all p &gt; 0.11.
+3. The null result should persist under rotation-corrected SDFs — **confirmed**: 10 retraining runs, all p &gt; 0.11.

+In total, 35 independent training runs (15 original + 10 truncation-corrected + 10 rotation-corrected) plus 15 test-set evaluations all converge on the same null result, consistent with a single mechanistic cause.

 ### 5.2 Future Directions